mwptje/mwptje.github.io/_posts/2019-02-23-capstone-project.md

   * [Foursquare API data - Venue Details](#foursquare)
 * [Data Exploration / Methodology](#methodology)
 * [Analysis](#analysis)

-**Note**: The results, discussion and conclusion sections are included in the report under the same github section

 ## Introduction / Business Problem <a name="intro"></a>